Country of origin: cambodia

 [i] Why?

-[r] It wasn’t clean.
-I didn’t dare to eat.
+[r] It was not clean.
+I did not dare to eat.
 I thought people’s lives were miserable.
 I gave them some money.
 Then I went back to Teochew.
-I went back to visit Teochew again.
+I went back to visit Teochew.
 This time, I didn’t go to Xiamen.
 I went to Tong An.
 To visit my father’s land.
-My father had said when he was there, he hoped, that his children would go and see his native land.
-So I listened to him, and I went to see.
+My father had said when he was there, he hoped his children would go and see his homeland.
+So I listened to him and went to see it for myself.

 [i] Did you go alone or with a friend?

-[r] I went there with a friend.
-It’s a Teochew.
-I am Hokkien.
-I went to the Hokkien houses to see.
+[r] I went with a friend.
+She’s Teochew.
+I’m Hokkien.
+I went to the Hokkien place to see it.
 She took me to see Teochew.
-We both went there.
+We both went.
 It’s been several years.
-That’s good.
-That’s good.
-I went there so that my father would be appeased.
-He said, “You were born elsewhere, you have to go visit your father’s land, otherwise you won’t know it.”
-“You are…” What?
-What?
+It’s good.
+I went to appease my father.
+He said, ‘You were born elsewhere, you have to go and visit your father’s land, otherwise you won’t know.’
+‘You are…’ What?
 What did he say?
 He said Tong An.
-So I went there.
-I went to check it out.
-At night there, I told my father.
-Isn’t that right?
-I said to my father, “You hoped I would go, that’s it, I went to see.
-Don’t worry about it.”
-Doing this….
-It’s like it’s a good deed.
+So I went.
+I went to see.
+At night, there, I told my father.
+Didn’t I?
+I said to my father, ‘You hoped I’d go, so I went to have a look.
+Rest assured.’
+Doing that… It’s like it was a good deed.
 For my father.
-[Laughs] It soothes his heart… It soothes his heart, it’s good too.
+[Laughs] It soothes his heart… It soothes his heart, that’s good too.

-[i] And in Phnom Penh, you also had a “food”?
+[i] And in Phnom Penh, did you also have a ‘diet’?

 [r] I studied English.